 Maybe you have read the recent news that 93% of bottled water around the world and 92% of tap water is contaminated with microplastics*.
-A recent report also concludes that the average person could be ingesting 100,000 pieces or 9 ounces (250 g) of microplastics per year.
+Other research also concludes that the average person could be ingesting 100,000 pieces or 9 ounces (250 g) of microplastics per year.

-What do we know about the health impact of and how can you remove microplastics from your tap water?
+How much microplastics are there in bottled water and tap water?
+What do we know about the health impact of microplastics?
+How can you remove microplastics from your tap water?

 How much microplastics does bottled water contain?

 The two studies of of bottled water and tap water by Orb Media are the largest of their kind.
 Orb Media analyzed 250 bottles from 9 different countries around the globe.
 An average of 40 plastic particles per gallon, each larger than the width of a human hair, were found in bottled water.